Rumsfield/konquest/core/src/main/resources/banners/banner-instructions-readme.txt

 # Banner Instructions
 The banners folder is for image PNG files to display in web maps for every kingdom, camp, ruin, and sanctuary.
 The file extension must be PNG, not JPG!
+Any changes to image files requires a server restart!

 Each kingdom in the server can have its own PNG file for its banner.
 The name of the PNG file must match the kingdom name.